OptimizeRx Corporation (OTCMKTS:OPRX) Files An 8-K Other Events - Market Exclusive

 OptimizeRx Corporation (OTCMKTS:OPRX) Files An 8-K Other Events

-On April 2, 2020, we issued a press release announcing the launch of TelaRep™, our latest EHR-enabled digital health tool designed to support physicians who are treating patients with specialty drug therapies.
+On April 8, 2020, we issued a press release announcing that we received the ranking of #282 by the Financial Times’ 2020 list of The Americas’ 500 Fastest-Growing Companies.
 A copy of the press release is attached as Exhibit 99.1 to this Current Report on Form 8-K.

 The information in Item 8.01 of this Current Report on Form 8-K (including Exhibit 99.1) shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934 (the “Exchange Act”) or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933 or the Exchange Act, except as expressly set forth by specific reference in such a filing.